For urgent consular assistance call

 Public access to these neighbourhoods is usually restricted on the Sabbath.
 Don't drive in these areas.

-The Islamic holiday month of Ramadan is expected to be around 12 April and 11 May 2021.
-Respect religious and cultural customs and laws at this time.
+Respect religious and cultural customs and laws during Ramadan.
 Avoid eating, drinking or smoking in public or in front of people who are fasting.

 Unmarried and same-sex couples are not allowed to live together in Gaza or the West Bank.
 They're not allowed to share hotel accommodation either.